Documents Required for Immigrant Visa Applications

 Important Note #1: The consular officer cannot decide whether or not to issue you an immigrant visa until you formally apply and are interviewed.
 Therefore, we strongly recommend that you NOT make non-refundable flight arrangements or other travel plans until and unless you actually receive your visa.

-Important Note #2: Because of lack of space, only applicants, the petitioner and their registered attorney will be allowed access to the Consular Section compound.
-However, children under age 18 may be accompanied by one of their parents or a guardian.
+Important Note #2: Because of lack of space, only applicants and petitioners will be allowed access to the Consular Section compound.
+However, children under age 18 may be accompanied by their parents or a guardian.
+On the day of your appointment, do not arrive more than 15 minutes before the time listed on your appointment letter.

 Questions?
 If you have any questions, please contact our Visa Information Center.
 Persons in the Dominican Republic must purchase a personal identification number (PIN) at any Banco Popular branch (either the equivalent of US$5.25 in Dominican pesos for five minutes of access, or the equivalent of US$16.00 in Dominican pesos for 15 minutes).
 The PIN will become active 24 hours after you purchase it.
 Then call 1-809-200-3232.
 Persons in the United States must call 1-877-804-5402, and the call will be charged to their credit card.
 The Center is staffed with operators Monday through Friday (including most American and Dominican holidays) from 7:00 a.m. to 6:00 p.m. local time.